 6. Be proactive to medications and diagnostic, or radiation treatments.
 It is important to discuss with your physician the pros and cons of any new medications as well as any multiple diagnostic procedures that include radiation.
 Sometimes we tend to get on what I call the medication rollercoaster: adding medications to counteract the symptoms and side effects of medications we are already taking.
 It can end up as a chemical overload, which is not the best situation for those of us with multiple chemical sensitivities.

 7. Eat a healthful diet.
 Some foods to avoid include refined sugar and any foods which spike your blood sugar level.
 By eating a low-glycemic diet, you can prevent a rollercoaster of blood sugars, which can cause brain fog and the release of stress hormones.
-One way to enhance your healthful foods is by increasing omega-3 foods, and reducing all processed foods, including refined wheat and dairy products.
-Nutritionist Julianne Koritz shows case studies of the improvements by people who eliminated harmful foods and improved their diets.
+One way to enhance your healthful foods is by increasing omega-3 foods and reducing all processed foods, including refined wheat and dairy products.

 To receive more healthy living tips, please visit Living Well Connections.